creativechain/creacli/docs/app.rst

 *****************
-Piston Executable
+dPayPy Executable
 *****************

-Swiss army knife for interacting with the STEEM blockchain.
+Swiss army knife for interacting with the dPay blockchain.

 Quickstart
 ##########

-You can start using piston by going throug out Steem hosted quickstart guide.
+You can start using 'dpaypy' by going through out dPay hosted quick start guide.
 Just run::

-    piston read @xeroc/piston-cli-quickstart
+    dpaypy read @jared/dpay-cli-quickstart

 Available Commands
 ##################